 Sun Lakes Country Club - Banning

 Two private 18-hole golf courses and three large clubhouses make Sun Lakes Country Club feel like a resort for residents.
 This community of 3,300 homes features amenities like fitness centers, libraries, card rooms, and arts and crafts studio, as well as two on-site restaurants.
 The Sun Lakes Restaurant serves casual and fine dining next to a lounge with live music and entertainment.
 The Sandwedge Grill offers sandwiches and burgers on an outdoor patio.

 In addition to the golf courses, residents can use miles of scenic walking and biking trails that wind through the community.
-Additional outdoor amenities include six tennis courts, bocce ball courts, pickleball courts, two swimming pools, and two patios.
+Additional outdoor amenities include six tennis courts, bocce courts, pickleball courts, two swimming pools, and two patios.

 The Colony - Murrieta